<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1455318828112554&amp;ev=PageView&amp;noscript=1">

 Multistreaming stands for multiple streaming, as in, live streaming to multiple destinations at the same time.
 This is a method of broadcasting live video to places like Facebook, YouTube, Twitch, Twitter, and more simultaneously.
 Your followers see the same live video at the same time on whichever platforms you’re multistreaming to.

 We are firm believers that directing streaming viewers to your own website is always best.
 You can easily integrate your BoxCast stream with Sites, our website builder made just for churches.
-Book a quick meeting with one of our friendly experts to see how it works.
+Start a free trial to see how it works.

 Final Thoughts + Further Reading